60th Air Mobility Wing: Military Airlift Command

-Modern era
+After the Cold War

-Driven by the end of the Cold War, economic factors and a smaller perceived threat to its security, the US completely reorganized the Department of Defense and significantly reduced its military forces, beginning in 1989.
+Driven by the end of the Cold War, economic factors and a smaller perceived threat to its security, the Department of Defense was significantly reduced and reorganized, beginning in 1989.
 During 1991 and 1992, the Air Force underwent the most massive restructuring since its establishment as a separate service in 1947.
-With the restructuring, MAC became the Air Mobility Command (AMC) and absorbed the tanker airlift resources of the former Strategic Air Command (SAC).
-As the "objective" wing became the hallmark of the new Air Force, AMC re-designated the 60th as the 60th Airlift Wing on 1 November 1991.
+With the restructuring, MAC became the Air Mobility Command (AMC) and absorbed Strategic Air Command's tanker airlift resources.
+As the "objective" wing became the hallmark of the new Air Force, AMC re-designated the wing as the 60th Airlift Wing on 1 November 1991.

 On 2 August 1990, the armies of Iraqi dictator Saddam Hussein invaded the neighboring tiny, oil-rich nation of Kuwait.
-Responding to a request for assistance from King Fahd Ibn Abdul Aziz of Saudi Arabia, US President George Bush ordered troops to the region as part of Operation DESERT SHIELD.
+Responding to a request for assistance from King Fahd Ibn Abdul Aziz of Saudi Arabia, U.S. President George Bush ordered troops to the region as part of Operation Desert Shield.
 A coalition of 27 allied nations supported the efforts with troops, money, medical teams, supplies, and equipment.
-Operation DESERT STORM, the coalition move to remove the Iraqi troops from Kuwait, began on 17 January 1991.
-The 60th played a vital role throughout the course of Operation DESERT SHIELD/STORM, by flying 1,280 C-5 and 954 C-141 missions from Travis Air Force Base.
-The airlift portion of the operation was nicknamed Operation VOLANT WIND.
+Operation DESERT STORM, the coalition invasion to remove Iraqi troops from Kuwait, began on 17 January 1991.
+The 60th played a vital role throughout the course of Operation Desert Shield/Desert Storm, by flying 1,280 C-5 and 954 C-141 missions from Travis Air Force Base.
+The airlift portion of the operation was nicknamed Operation Volant Wind.

 Relief efforts kept the 60th busy.
 Beginning in August 1990, the wing provided airlift and logistic support to US and coalition forces in Southwest Asia, while continuing to perform worldwide airlift operations, including humanitarian missions to nations to Latin America and the former Soviet Union.
-In 1992–1993, commenced airlift in support of U.S. relief operations in Somalia during Operations PROVIDE RELIEF and RESTORE HOPE.
-It continued to support on-going operations in Southwest Asia during Operation SOUTHERN WATCH.
-The wing's elements also supported Operation PROVIDE COMFORT for Kurdish refugees, supported the evacuation of military personnel and their dependents from the Philippines through Operation FIERY VIGIL in 1991, and provided airlift support to Balkans peacekeeping missions beginning in 1995 with Operation JOINT ENDEAVOR, and continuing under Operations JOINT GUARD and JOINT FORGE.
-It deployed tanker and support elements to the European theater during Operation ALLIED FORCE from March–June 1999, as well as providing airlift support to other air expeditionary forces deploying to the operation.
+In 1992–1993, commenced airlift in support of U.S. relief operations in Somalia during Operation Provide Relief and Operation Restore Hope.
+It continued to support on-going operations in Southwest Asia during Operation Southern Watch.
+The wing's elements also supported Operation Provide Comfort for Kurdish refugees, supported the evacuation of military personnel and their dependents from the Philippines through Operation Fiery Vigil in 1991, and provided airlift support to Balkans peacekeeping missions beginning in 1995 with Operation Joint Endeavor, and continuing under Operation Joint Guard and Operation Joint Forge.
+It deployed tanker and support elements to the European theater during Operation Allied Force from March–June 1999, as well as providing airlift support to other air expeditionary forces deploying to the operation.